gardener/gardener/docs/proposals/25-private-cloud-profiles.md

 [CloudProfiles](https://github.com/gardener/gardener/blob/master/docs/concepts/apiserver.md#cloudprofiles) are non-namespaced objects that are managed centrally by Gardener operators.
 They usually don't only contain global configuration, but options that are relevant to certain projects only (e.g. special machine types).
 This increases the operation burden for operators and clutters `CloudProfile` objects.
 On the other hand, users are blocked until the requested special configuration is rolled out to the desired landscapes.

-This GEP proposes a mechanism that allows project administrators to create private cloud profiles that are only visible in the project they belong to.
+This GEP proposes a mechanism that allows project administrators to create `PrivateCloudProfile`s that are only visible in the project they belong to.

 ## Motivation

 ### Context

 `CloudProfile`s are an integral component of Gardener for managing shoot clusters.
 They are currently managed centrally by Gardener operators and can be consumed by any Gardener user.
-However, some teams require frequent changes to a cloud profile, mainly for the following reasons:
+However, some teams require frequent changes to a `CloudProfile`, mainly for the following reasons:

-1. Testing with different machine types than the ones present in the cloud profile.
+1. Testing with different machine types than the ones present in the `CloudProfile`.
-2. Need to use different volume types than the ones present in the cloud profile.
+2. Need to use different volume types than the ones present in the `CloudProfile`.
 3. Extending the expiration date of Kubernetes versions.
 Given that the `CloudProfile` is a cluster-scoped resource, it is currently not possible to extend the expiration date for shoots in one project but only centrally for all projects.
 4. Extending the expiration date for machine images.
 For the same reasons as extending the expiration date of the Kubernetes versions.
 5. Some gardener users might have access to custom cloud provider regions that others do not have access to.
 They currently have no way of using custom cloud provider regions.